History of the Institute

 Fisher and Fisher’s interest in social psychological factors associated with sex-related preventive behaviors began with a study the two conducted in the 1970s concerning the psychology of condom purchasing in drug store settings that was published in Personality and Social Psychology Bulletin (1977).
 After several years of pursuing separate research foci, in the 1980s, with the identification of HIV as a growing threat to public health, both turned their attention to HIV preventive behavior.

-Initial efforts focused on development and validation of the Information-Motivation-Behavioral Skills (IMB) Model of HIV Preventive Behavior, which has been generalized over the years to form the IMB Model of Health Behavior Change.
 The IMB model was conceived by the Fishers during a breakfast meeting at the Vermont Conference on the Primary Prevention of Psychopathology in 1988 as an integrated conceptualization for understanding and promoting AIDS preventive behavior.
-Early pilot grants to study components of the IMB model with populations of college students came from the University of Connecticut Research Foundation, the University of Connecticut Department of Residential Life, the Society for the Psychological Study of Public Issues (SPSSI), the University of Connecticut Division of Student Affairs, the University of Western Ontario Foundation, and the Social Sciences and Humanities Research Council of Canada.
-The IMB model was published in a major article in Psychological Bulletin (Fisher, J. D. & Fisher, W.A., 1992), and it has since been adopted widely as a theoretical model for HIV intervention and reproductive health promotion by groups as diverse as the State of Connecticut, Health Canada, and others.
+Early pilot grants to study components of the IMB model with populations of college students came from the University of Connecticut Research Foundation, the University of Connecticut Department of Residential Life, the Society for the Psychological Study of Public Issues, the University of Connecticut Division of Student Affairs, the University of Western Ontario Foundation, and the Social Sciences and Humanities Research Council of Canada.
+The IMB model was published in a major article in Psychological Bulletin (Fisher, J. D. & Fisher, W.A., 1992), and it has since been adopted internationally as a theoretical model for HIV intervention and reproductive health promotion.

-Beginning in 1989, funding from the NIMH sponsored project “A General Technology for AIDS Risk Behavior Change” (1R01 MH46224 9/30/89-8/31/91) made it possible for the University of Connecticut and University of Western Ontario to formalize their joint efforts as AARP.
-During this period ARRP researchers worked to translate the IMB model into the production of several high-quality AIDS risk reduction interventions and accompanying materials and manuals that could be adopted by institutions and community groups wishing to implement prevention programs.
+Beginning in 1989, funding from the National Institute of Mental Health (NIMH) for the project “A General Technology for AIDS Risk Behavior Change” (1R01 MH46224 9/30/89-8/31/91) made it possible for the University of Connecticut and the University of Western Ontario to formalize their joint efforts as ARRP.
+During this period ARRP researchers worked to translate the IMB model into several high-quality AIDS risk reduction interventions and to produce accompanying materials and manuals that could be adopted by institutions and community groups wishing to implement prevention programs.
 The interventions were rigorously tested and found to show significant desired effects in populations of young adults on measures of knowledge gain (HIV prevention information), attitudes toward preventive behavior (HIV prevention motivation), HIV preventive behavioral skills, and HIV preventive behavior (Fisher, W. A. & Fisher, J. D., 1993; Fisher, J. D., Fisher, W. A., & Malloy, T. E., 1994; J. D. Fisher et al., 1994).
-The interventions and accompanying manuals have been widely adopted for use by community groups initiating HIV prevention programs.
-In 1995, ARRP secured funding from the NIMH for the project “Changing AIDS Risk Behavior in High School Students” (1R01 MH54378 9/30/95-8/31/99).
+The interventions and accompanying manuals were widely adopted by community groups initiating HIV prevention programs.
+In 1995, ARRP secured funding from the NIMH for the project “Changing AIDS Risk Behavior in High School Students” (1R01 MH54378 9/30/1995-8/31/1999).
 Outcomes from this study included measures for use with this population and videos and intervention materials and manuals designed specifically for high school-aged students to be delivered through school health programs.
 As in the earlier study, this intervention was developed to address the informational, motivational, and behavioral skills deficits in individuals that had to be remediated in order to effect behavior change.
 As before, the intervention showed significant change in desired directions among members of experimental groups in controlled tests.